 Getting Around Pattaya

-Two very cheap and convenient ways to get around Pattaya are by baht bus, and motorcycle taxi.
-There are also meter taxis, the GrabTaxi and Bolt taxi apps, local private taxis, and even private car and driver charter available.
+Two very cheap and convenient ways to get around Pattaya are by baht bus and motorcycle taxi.
+There are also meter taxis, the GrabTaxi and Bolt taxi apps, local private taxis, and even private car and driver charters available.

-You can read more detailed information on using each mode of transport and what it costs in the this guide to getting around Pattaya.
+You can read more detailed information on using each mode of transport and what it costs in this guide to getting around Pattaya.

 Hiring a Motorcycle in Pattaya